 Visiting Paris is the perfect way to spend a weekend or enjoy a short city break.
 This beautiful, historic city also makes a great starting point if you are planning to tour other areas of France.

 I first visited Paris when I was 16 and was immediately smitten.
-Since then I have been lucky to make many return visits, most recently in May and June of 2023.
-On both these visits, I found Paris to be cleaner, friendlier, and even more beautiful than it has ever been.
+Since then I have been lucky to make many return visits, most recently in January 2025, with another trip planned for April 2025.
+Paris is definitely looking its best since the 2024 Olympics, and people are much friendlier than they were in years gone by as well.

 Visiting Paris – How to Get There